Asmaa-A7med/Asmaa-A7med/README.md

 </p>

 - 🏢 I'm a Software Engineer Developer | Full Stack (.Net & Angular )
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a CS graduated, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, HTML,CSS,C++, and C#, or anything related to Computer science field.
+- 💬 Ask me about my experience with .net , Angular ,JavaScript, HTML,CSS,C++, and C#,oop, sql server , linq , Entity framework or anything related to Computer science field.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 - 👨‍💻 Check out my linkedin profile at https://linkedin.com/in/asmaa-ahmed-6b197b219 to see some of the projects I've worked on.